Claptrack/Configure-Wireguard-on-slave-with-Salt/README.md

 12. Apply third state `sudo salt '*' state.apply wg_last`
 13. At this point you should have a wireguard interface `wg0` running with IPv4 address of 10.8.0.1 assigned to the server and 10.8.0.2 assigned for the peer.

 Disclaimer: The end result is only validated by checking the status of the interface with `sudo wg`.
 There seems to be some issues still with actually being able to connect to the server via the VPN tunnel.

+Also, a lot of these manual steps would be avoidable with the correct commands (eg. having to move the keys to the correct rows in the configuration files).
+Will fix these when able.

 # Report of the whole process below